John Osborne: Critical responses, idols and effect

+Inspiration

+Osborne described his childhood home as a place "where books... were almost completely disregarded".
+One of the role models he identified was not a literary figure but a popular entertainer.
+Osborne was a great fan of comic Max Miller, and saw parallels between them:

+He claimed that it was his childhood memories of music hall that inspired The Entertainer, "not, as I was told authoritatively by others, the influence of Bertolt Brecht".

+Impact

 Osborne's work transformed British theatre.
-He helped to make it artistically respected again, throwing off the formal constraints of the former generation, and turning our attention once more to language, theatrical rhetoric, and emotional intensity.
-He saw theatre as a weapon with which ordinary people could break down the class barriers and that he had a 'beholden duty to kick against the pricks'.
+He helped to make it artistically respected again, throwing off the formal constraints of the former generation, and turning public attention once more to language, theatrical rhetoric, and emotional intensity.
+As a young man he decided 'it was a beholden duty at all times for me to kick against the pricks'; he saw theatre as a weapon with which ordinary people could break down class barriers.
 He wanted his plays to be a reminder of real pleasures and real pains.
 David Hare said in his memorial address:

 Osborne did change the world of theatre, influencing playwrights such as Edward Albee and Mike Leigh.
 However, work of his kind of authenticity and originality would remain the exception rather than the rule.
 This did not surprise Osborne; nobody understood the tackiness of the theatre better than the man who had played Hamlet on Hayling Island.
-He was awarded a Lifetime Achievement Award from the Writer's Guild of Great Britain.
+In 1992 he was awarded a Lifetime Achievement Award from the Writer's Guild of Great Britain.